ih646/Galbert/README.md

 The application will store Users, Courses and Reviews

 * users can look up their reviews tied to a specific course (via referencing)
-* each course will contain the professor name and the course taught by him/her (via embedding)
 * each review will contain the course name and the user submitting that review (via referencing)

 An Example User: